AbrahamAlarcon/caudal/INSTRUCTIONS.md

 2. **Download the streamflow data:**
    - Download the file: `2_CAMELScl_streamflow_m3s.zip`
    - This contains streamflow data in m³/s for all stations
+   - If not working, use https://explorador.cr2.cl/ to extract data manually since 1960

 3. **Set up the data directory:**
    ```bash